 This was a major paradigm shift for the disciples.
 They were used to coming to Him for everything they needed.
 Why not?
 He was God in the flesh.
 He was right there with them.
 Whatever they needed, He had access to it in heaven.

-But He was telling them that is not how it’s going to work going forward.
+But He was telling them that was not how it was going to work going forward.
 He says you will ask me nothing.
 But whatsoever you ask the Father in my name, He will give it to you.
 That means going forward, you are to pray to the Father in my name.
-That is also how we should be praying when we pray.
+That is also how we should pray today.

 Comments (0)